-Attached are the rules and regulations for the Champion High School.
-These rules and regulations have been prepared by the administration and approved by the Brockton School Committee.
+Please read this document carefully, as it provides the rules and regulations for the Huntington Therapeutic Day School.
+These rules and regulations have been prepared by the administration and staff and approved by the Brockton School Committee.

-Students and parents should acquaint themselves with the contents of this booklet.
 Every organization must have a set of guiding principles by which to operate.
-The rules and regulations set forth in this manual have been formulated to ensure a safe and orderly atmosphere in which meaningful education can take place.
-Additionally, these rules also provide students with a set of standards for individual behavior.
+The rules and regulations set forth in this Student/Parent Handbook have been formulated to ensure a safe and orderly atmosphere in which meaningful education can take place.
+These rules also outline the set of standards for individual behavior at the Huntington Therapeutic Day School.